JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 ##### Prefix

 The string content will be put in front of the segment's output text.
 Useful for symbols, text or other customizations.
+If this is not set, it will be an empty space in `plain` mode.
+If you want to remove the space before the segment, specify this as `''`.

 ##### Postfix

 The string content will be put after the segment's output text.
 Useful for symbols, text or other customizations.
+If this is not set, it will default to an empty space in `plain` mode.
+If you want to remove the space after the segment, specify this as `''`.

 ##### Include / Exclude Folders